prarthana1998/ReadTrack-API/README.md

+# ReadTrack-API

-A backend service that helps readers track their book collection, reading progress, and notes in one place.
+- A backend service that helps readers track their book collection, reading progress, and notes in one place.
 Built with FastAPI to demonstrate production-grade API design, authentication patterns, and database management.